 Personal Liability Coverage

-In case you are at fault for someone getting injured while on your property and decides to take legal action, this coverage may help you cover related legal expenses.
+In case you are at fault for someone getting injured while on your property and decide to take legal action, this coverage may help you cover related legal expenses.

 Guest Medical Coverage